 Heat Exhaustion Symptoms

-Heat exhaustion is a close step in front of heat stroke.
-The symptoms of heat exhaustion include excessive panting, an increased heart rate, and a rectal temperature of 103 degrees Fahrenheit or higher.
+Heat exhaustion is essentially a precursor to heat stroke.
+The symptoms of heat exhaustion include excessive panting, increased heart rate, and a rectal temperature of 103 degrees Fahrenheit or higher.

 Thankfully, heatstroke can be prevented and should be at all cost.
 There are a number of things that pet owners should make sure they do and certain things to always avoid.